Pujols’ sac fly in 10th lifts Cardinals over Padres 3-2 | Federal News Network

 HOT ROOKIE SITS

-Rookie 2B Nolan Gorman, 22, is a left-handed hitter and he was not in the starting lineup against the lefty Snell.
+Rookie 2B Nolan Gorman, 22, is a left-handed hitter and he was not in the starting lineup .
+Marmol said after the game Gorman was “not available.”
+He has some “lower back stiffness” and he was held out.
+“Hopefully, he’ll be feeling better tomorrow.”
 In 10 games so far he was promoted May 20, Gorman is hitting .387.
 He has three games of at least three hits in his short time in the majors.

 SKID SNAPPED